 Companies also use biometrics to help protect data and to provide appropriate access.
 Many devices use fingerprints instead of passwords as an unchanging piece of data that restricts access to the appropriate user.
 This technology provides the option for targeted, instead of widespread, use of biometric authentication.
 Some programs require the input of a password and verification of a user’s biometric data before allowing access to secure information.
 This solution can provide an incremental security increase, rather than outfitting an entire facility for biometric scanning.

-Certain industries have also begun using biometric scans to store user data: hospitals such as Carolinas Medical Centers use palm scans to ensure that medical records are accurate and secure.
+Certain industries have also begun using biometric scans to store user data.
+For example, some hospitals have begun to use palm scans to ensure that medical records are accurate and secure.
 Many school systems have begun using thumbprint scanners to link student lunch accounts.
-This replaces a card (which students often lose) or code (which students sometimes forget and slows down the lunch line).
+These methods replaced use of a card (which students often lose) or student PIN-code (which students sometimes forget, and slows down the lunch line).

 Concerns about Biometric Authentication

 The use of biometrics is still controversial.
 Many people worry about someone stealing or hacking into this secure information, extending the privacy problems that plague technology companies.
 Companies address this concern in multiple ways.
 Many do not store biometric information.
 Instead, they use a computer algorithm to create a unique identifying number derived from the biometric scan.
 This number is then associated with the user.
 Others keep the biometric information stored on a device rather than in a database.
 Banks that use biometric authentication in mobile apps store the user’s information on the device rather than in a database.
 The same can be done with smart cards.
 The chip in a contact or contactless smart card has enough storage space to store the data required to verify the cardholder’s identity, which eliminates the need to keep information in a centrally controlled (and thus target-rich) access control database.